What is a data room index hero.

 Do I need a separate index document or is the folder structure enough?

-For most seed and Series A fundraising processes, a well-numbered folder structure is sufficient as your functional index.
+A well-numbered folder structure is sufficient as your functional index.
 A separate index document becomes more valuable when you have a large number of documents, when multiple parties are reviewing simultaneously, or when you want to share a printable reference before granting room access.
-If you have more than 50 documents, build the separate index document - it's worth the 20 minutes.
+If you have more than 50 documents, build the separate index document, it's worth the 20 minutes.

 Can I use Ellty to build a data room index?